k1r0s/fullstack-test/README.md

 # Overview
-We would like you to write a mobile­based web app without any backend.
+We would like you to write a mobile­based web app with a php backend.
 Below is the user story, followed by the design.

 # Acceptance Criteria